TurboSource-Marialis/machtiani/README.md

 ### Different modes

-In the last example, you can don't have to select `chat` to have a conversation with a markdown file
+In the last example, you can don't have to select `pure-chat` to have a conversation with a markdown file

 You could have ran the command as